From veering triangulations to link spaces and back again: The link space

-\begin{proof}[Proof of \refthm{MaximalRectangle}] Let $R$ be a maximal rectangle.
+\begin{proof}[Proof of \refthm{RectInTetRect}] It suffices to consider the case when $R$ is maximal.
 Fix $K$, a layer of a layering.
 By \reflem{SpannedSNOrWE}, there is an edge of $K$ whose edge rectangle spans $R$.
 Breaking symmetry, we suppose that $R$ is south-north spanned.
 By \reflem{FinitelySpanned}, the set $E$ of edges in $K$, whose rectangles south-north span $R$, is finite.
-For $e, e' \in E$ we say that $R(e)$ is \emph{to the west} of $R(e')$ if \begin{itemize} \item the west side of $R(e)$ is to the west of the west side of $R(e')$ or, in the case of a tie, \item the east side of $R(e)$ is to the west of the east side of $R(e')$. \end{itemize}
+For $e, e' \in E$ we say that $\rect(e)$ is \emph{to the west} of $\rect(e')$ if \begin{itemize} \item the west side of $\rect(e)$ is to the west of the west side of $\rect(e')$ or, in the case of a tie, \item the east side of $\rect(e)$ is to the west of the east side of $\rect(e')$. \end{itemize}